The Bayview-Butterfly trail at Eastern Neck National Wildlife Refuge, a thistle on the trail, and a BaldEagle. |

 Flights of Fancy at Brookside Gardens is a butterfly room open for about half the year.
 Here we have a Blue Morpho open and closed, an Emerald Swallowtail, and a close-up of a Blue Clipper. | |

-These pictures from my garden included a Painted Lady butterfly on Zinnias, a Monarch Butterfly (which my wife and I raised from an egg), and a Skipper. | |
+These pictures from my garden included a Painted Lady butterfly on Zinnias, a Monarch Butterfly (which my wife and I raised from an egg), a Skipper, and a Wool Carder Bee. | |

-Still in my garden, an an American Goldfinch, a Hoverfly, and a Sweat Bee gathering pollen on a Purple Coneflower. | |
+Still in my garden, an American Goldfinch, a Hoverfly, and a Sweat Bee gathering pollen on a Purple Coneflower. | |

 Butterflies at the local storm water management ponds include a Variegated Fritillary, a Comma Butterfly, a Common Checkered Skipper, an Eastern Tailed-Blue, a Buckeye, and a Pearl Crescent Butterfly. |